 A Closer Look at the Benefits of Toy Guns

-Use the toy gun to teach the child gun safety.
+Use the toy gun to teach children gun safety.
 Some programs teach children what to do when they come across a real weapon.

 By joining your kid at play, you can teach the child gun safety rules with the toy gun.